Dynamical Spin-Orbit-Based Spin Transistor: Spin current generation

 \subsection{AC spin current in the low-frequency regime}

 In the low-frequency regime, one can neglect the frequency dependence of the charge conductance.
 The spin current in Eq.~\eqref{spin_current_1} can thus be computed using the DC conductance.
 To leading order in the spin-orbit coupling, all spin effects are included in the spin voltage.
-Hence $G^{ab} = \delta^{ab} G$.
-We note that the case of a large Rashba coupling with a small time-dependent part can also be treated with our gauge transformation method.
-Then the results of this section needs to be modifed to account for spin precession.
-In the absence of a bias voltage ($V^{0} = 0 $), the spin current at lead 1 is the current generated by the spin voltage
+Hence $G^{ab} = \delta^{ab} G$. \footnote{We note that the case of a large Rashba coupling with a small time-dependent part can also be treated with our gauge transformation method.
+However if $l_{so}\sim L$ the results of this section need be modified to account for spin precession.} In the absence of a bias voltage ($V^{0} = 0 $), the spin current at lead 1 is the current generated by the spin voltage

 The spin voltage from the time-dependent Rashba SOI reads

 Here $\it{l}_\mu$ is the system size in the direction $\mu =x,y$.
 For the system shown in Fig.~\ref{fig:spin-motive}, Rashba SOI generates a spin voltage with spin direction $y$ along the $x$ axis.
 Up and down spins feel opposite voltage biases, hence total the spin voltage bias is